alexdobin/STAR/docs/STARsolo.md

 soloCBmatchWLtype           1MM_multi
     string:                 matching the Cell Barcodes to the WhiteList Exact                           ... only exact matches allowed
                             1MM                             ... only one match in whitelist with 1 mismatched base allowed.
 Allowed CBs have to have at least one read with exact match.
                             1MM_multi                       ... multiple matches in whitelist with 1 mismatched base allowed, posterior probability calculation is used choose one of the matches.
                                                                 Allowed CBs have to have at least one read with exact match.
-Similar to CellRanger 2.2.0
+This option matches best with CellRanger 2.2.0
                             1MM_multi_pseudocounts          ... same as 1MM_Multi, but pseudocounts of 1 are added to all whitelist barcodes.
-                                                        Similar to CellRanger 3.x.x
+                            1MM_multi_Nbase_pseudocounts    ... same as 1MM_multi_pseudocounts, multimatching to WL is allowed for CBs with N-bases.
+This option matches best with CellRanger >= 3.0.0

+soloInputSAMattrBarcodeSeq  -
+    string(s):              when inputting reads from a SAM file (--readsFileType SAM SE/PE), these SAM attributes mark the barcode sequence (in proper order).
+                            For instance, for 10X CellRanger or STARsolo BAMs, use --soloInputSAMattrBarcodeSeq CR UR .
+                            This parameter is required when running STARsolo with input from SAM.

+soloInputSAMattrBarcodeQual  -
+    string(s):              when inputting reads from a SAM file (--readsFileType SAM SE/PE), these SAM attributes mark the barcode qualities (in proper order).
+                            For instance, for 10X CellRanger or STARsolo BAMs, use --soloInputSAMattrBarcodeQual CY UY .
+                            If this parameter is '-' (default), the quality 'H' will be assigned to all bases.

 soloStrand                  Forward
     string: strandedness of the solo libraries: